Rigveda, Rgveda, Rig-Veda = The Sacred Text of the Sacred Knowledge

-The word “Tantra” in the Sanskrit-English Dictionary means the leading, principal, or essential part, a system or framework, a doctrine, rule, theory, scientific work, or a class of works teaching magical and mystical formularies.
-Tantra is usually not associated with the Ṛigveda, although it is a key feature.
-The Rigveda is the teaching of the Superintendent of Schools, and is not about magical and mystical formularies, but a system for humans to be happy upon the earth, a way to live in peace and attaining a state of heavenly bliss.
+Tantra means the leading, principal, or essential part, a system or framework, a doctrine, rule, theory, scientific work, or a class of works teaching magical and mystical formularies.
+Tantra is usually not associated with the Rigveda, although it is a key feature.
+The Rigveda is the teaching of the Superintendent of Schools, and is not about magical and mystical formularies, but a system for people to be happy upon the earth, a way to live in peace and attain the heavenly state.

-Another feature of Tantra is the correlation between macrocosm and microcosm, heaven and earth.
+There is the correlation between macrocosm and microcosm, heaven and earth in Tantra.
 Heaven and earth are outside of us for a place to exist and aspire to, and inside of us.
-The body has a limited lifetime, but the “I” will go on to be reborn with a new skin.
-The merry-go-round of life is a chakra, or cakra Sanskrit, and it means a circle or a cycle.
+The body has a limited lifetime, but the soul will go on to be reborn with a new skin, on the endless merry-go-round.

 Luckily, when we study the original teaching, there is no mention of mystical circles.
-The Sanskrit word appears quite often in the Ṛigveda and it means a circle or a cycle, and does not refer to the psychic centers in the body.
+The Sanskrit word appears quite often in the Rigveda and it means a circle or a cycle, and does not refer to the psychic centers in the body.
 We find in their place, three places of special importance in the body, the navel or womb, the heart, and the top of the head.
-Remember, Grandfather separates into heaven and earth and they are within us.
-The Goddess of the Earth is in the womb and connected to the God of Heaven by a channel, and the teaching is to bring both together as one.
+Remember, Brahma separates into heaven and earth and they are outside and within us.
+The Goddess of the Earth in the womb is connected to the God of Heaven by a channel, and the teaching is to bring both together as one.